minion/minion/sphinxdocs/usingminion.rst

    **VARIABLES**

 There are 4 type of variables.
-Booleans don’t need a domain and are formatted as follows:
+Booleans always have the domain `{0,1}`, and are defined as:

 ::